kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I wonder if that's happened before.
 I wonder if that's why there is a specific clause about me dying in the apartment in my tenancy agreement.
 - Could the people of Dénia be that evil?
 - I believe any of the caretakers at Carrer Furs 13-15 will be able to tell the police how criminals have been able to add poison and narcotics to the water running into my apartment.

-## Men outside with handheld devices

-- The following few days after I arrive home, I notice men outside on the street hanging around with handheld devices.
-- I believe they are accessing my network somehow, using these devices.
-- I am talking with my friend on my mobile phone through WhatsApp calls, a Tibetan monk.
-I'm explaining to him what's going on, and he suggests he comes to visit me.
-- I say yes, please do come.
-- At that moment, I lose control of my mobile phone completely.
-Every key I press, does something entirely different.
-The whole screen is scrambled.
-- I tweet about it later: https://x.com/1FRGVN/status/1699346455109030341.
-- I turn off the router and get immediate control of my phone again.
-- I believe now they wanted me to think that the hackers are external players when in reality access was gained directly from the router via Mac spoofing with information only known to either the telecommunications company, Telco, or the ISP itself, which at that time was Yoigo.

 ## A man I recognize